m4nuC/async-busboy/README.md

   });
 }
 ```
+As of today there is no support for directly piping of the request stream into a consumer.
+The files are first written to disk using `os.tmpDir()`.
+When the consumer stream drained the request stream, file will be automatically removed, otherwise the host OS should take care of the cleaning process.

+### Try it on your local
 If you want to run some test localy, clone this repo, the run: `node examples/index.js`
 From there you can use something like [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) to send `POST` request to `localhost:8080`.
 Note: When using Postman make sure to not send a `Content-Type` header, if it's field by default, juste delete it.